MA History and Scottish History

 Introducing MA History and Scottish History

-This programme combines courses on Scottish history with those from the wider arena of historical study.
+This programme combines courses on Scottish history with those from wider historical study.

 It enables you to combine a well-rounded and broadly based training in history with a particular focus on Scotland's past.

 The University has always been one of the great centres for the study of Scottish history.
 We offer an unrivalled concentration of expertise in this field.

 Our courses cover aspects of Scotland's history from the medieval period to the recent past, including: